salvorusso/e-commerce-orders/README.md

 Requests must have the header  HTTP _**X-User-ID**_ .
 The userId 0 will represent an admin, any other userId will represent a generic user.

 ### Kafka Client
-He is also producer and consumer on the topic _orders_ of the following messages:
+Order Service is also producer and consumer on the topic _orders_ of the following messages:

-* When a new order is created successfully, this message is produced and forwarded on the topics _orders_ and _notifications_ :
+- When a new order is created successfully, this message is produced and forwarded on the topics _orders_ and _notifications_ :
 ```
 key = order_completed
 value = {